 Crazy Heart, The Blind Side & The Hurt Locker

 Starring veteran Jeff Bridges (The Last Picture Show, King Kong) as a down-and-out country singer who strikes up a relationship with a younger woman (Maggie Gyllenhaal), Crazy Heart earned Bridges the Best Actor Oscar, in addition to winning for Best Original Song (T Bone Burnett and Ryan Bingham’s “The Weary Kind”).

 More than any other film, Crazy Heart has been immensely helped by this year’s awards season buzz.
 Following Bridges’ Oscar victory and the addition of 87 locations, the $7 million production scored $3 million at no. 12 on the chart – down 9 percent from the previous weekend.
 That’s by far the smallest decrease among the top 12 titles.
 To date, Crazy Heart has pulled in $34.2 million.

 Relatively speaking, the sentimental family/socially conscious drama The Blind Side did even better with $1.6 million at no. 13, up 28 percent despite the loss of 19 sites.
-The biggest domestic sleeper hit of 2009 – cume: $252.7 million – stars Best Actress Oscar winner and Top U.S. Box Office Draw Sandra Bullock and country singer Tim McGraw.
+The second-biggest domestic sleeper hit of 2009 – cume: $252.7 million – stars Best Actress Oscar winner and Top U.S. Box Office Draw Sandra Bullock and country singer Tim McGraw.